 In conclusion, rear-end collisions can arise from various circumstances, including sudden stops by the car in front.
 Assessing fault and pursuing personal injury claims in Western Australia requires diligence and a thorough understanding of the legal landscape.
 Timely action and appropriate legal guidance can significantly impact the outcome of your case.

 When claiming injury compensation for rear-end crashes, you can typically claim medical and care expenses, economic losses, rehab expenses, as well as pain and suffering.
 A typical motor injury claim can take 6 months to 3 years to settle.
 During the injury claim process, there are often disputes between parties to the claim and it is best resolved by lawyers.
-At the settlement of the claim, injured people often receive a lump sum payout, and personal injury settlement is tax-free.
+At the settlement of the claim, injured people often receive a lump sum payout, and a personal injury settlement is tax-free.

 If you are seeking a personal injury lawyer to assist your motor injury claim, contact Foyle Legal on 0408 727 343 for your obligation-free initial consultation to find out where you stand.
 The legal team at Foyle Legal provides no win no fee legal representation in respect of rear-end collisions and rear-end accidents.